Ein Erbeerfeld mit Arbeiterinnen und Arbeitern bei der Ernte.

 Your accommodation

 You are entitled to reasonable accommodation.
-If the employer provides you
+If the employer provides you with accommodation directly, you are entitled to:

 • at least six square meters of space in the sleeping area